 - Receive the Sacrament of Reconciliation before Confirmation Mass.

-- Except more responsibility in my family, parish, and community.
+- Accept more responsibility in your family, parish, and community.

 - What does it mean to be part of the Body of Christ?

 - What gifts have you been given?
 How are you called to use those gifts to benefit others?

 - Who are you called to be?
 What are you called to do with your life?

 - What is the mission of the Church?
 What is your role in carrying it out?
 To what are you commissioned?

 - How do the lives of the saints inspire you to “give off the aroma of Christ”?